mindspore-ai/docs/docs/reinforcement/docs/source_en/dqn.md

 - implement the algorithm based on an actor-learner-environment abstraction;
 - create a session object that executes the implemented algorithm.

 This tutorial shows the use of the MindSpore Reinforcement API to implement the Deep Q Learning (DQN) algorithm.
 Note that, for [clarity](https://dictionary.cambridge.org/dictionary/english/clarity) and readability, only API-related code sections are presented, and irrelevant code is omitted.
-The source code of the full DQN implementation for MindSpore Reinforcement can be found [here]
+The source code of the full DQN implementation for MindSpore Reinforcement can be found [here](https://gitee.com/mindspore/reinforcement/tree/master/example/dqn).

-You can find DQN example at [https://gitee.com/mindspore/reinforcement/tree/master/example/dqn](https://gitee.com/mindspore/reinforcement/tree/master/example/dqn)

 ## Specifying the Actor-Learner-Environment Abstraction for DQN